aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfcustompropertiesexport/_index.md

 ```

 Custom properties are exported as entries in Info dictionary.

+**Remarks**

 Custom properties with the following names are not exported: "Title", "Author", "Subject", "Keywords", "Creator", "Producer", "CreationDate", "ModDate", "Trapped".

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```